uber/baseweb/src/slider/README.md

 # Slider Component

-Represents control with sliding axis to choose a single value or range between min and max values.
+Represents control with sliding axis to choose a single value or range between min and max value.

 ## Usage